Apply

 In the event of a criminal investigation or criminal proceedings the University investigation may be temporarily suspended, however interim measures will be sustained.

 The University does not have the jurisdiction to investigate disclosures or reports of sexual violence/misconduct where the respondent is not a member of the University community.
 In such cases, the incident should be reported to the police.
-In the event that the complainant is a member of the University community, but the respondent is not, the complainant can still access supports offered by the University and the University may place restrictions on the respondent’s access to campus and University services and events.
+In the event that the individual who experienced harm is a member of the University community, but the respondent is not, the individual can still access supports offered by the University and the University may place restrictions on the respondent’s access to campus and University services and events.

 Confidentiality